gstackio/gstack-bosh-environment/README.md

 definitely part of the desired state of the environment.
 The usual way of versionning these, is to use simple shell scripts.
 But this naive approach creates duplication for commands that share similar and related sets of arguments.
-So, getting it right at versioning the `bosh` command arguments *and* avoiding duplication is not easy.
+In this regard, getting it right at avoiding duplication is not easy.

 ### What solution does GBE bring?